Small claims court is designed to be a quick and easy way for you as a consumer to get a fair shake when a business or individual has wronged you.

 Some states give you the right to take money from the errant party’s paycheck or checking accounts, put a lien on their property or seize their automobiles.
 Check with your state for exact laws.

 You may be able to find the person’s banking info if either of you ever wrote a check to each other.
-Your bank should have their account info either on the back of a cancelled check you wrote to them, or on a check of theirs that you deposited into your account in the past.
+Your bank should have their account info either on the back of a canceled check you wrote to them or on a check of theirs that you deposited into your account in the past.